Uiedbook/cradova/VJS_spec/specification.md

 VJS should be completely typed to support HTML attributes for each element type where possible.

-It is required that second parameter to be the Attributes object of the element type if needed, but it can appear at any position of the parameter list.
+It is required that first parameter to be the Attributes object of the element type if needed, but it can appear at any position of the parameter list.

-If the first parameter is not a template or string it is considered as a document fragment if it's not a tag function. in the type VJS() not div().

 Every other thing on the parameter list which is not the first string parameter or a normal JavaScript object is considered as a child of the element if valid.